cfoh/Multi-Armed-Bandit-Example/ucb/README.md

 Theoretical best click rate = 40.00%
 ```

-Unlike the simple MAB where the learning can be highly influenced by the short-term bias in the environment, UCB can self-correct this bias by offseting the effect using UCB radius.
+Unlike the simple MAB where the learning can be highly influenced by the short-term bias in the environment, UCB can self-correct this bias by offsetting the effect using UCB radius.
 Thus in the simple MAB, the exploration rate must not be too low to avoid being influenced by the short-term bias in the environment, UCB can be operated with a low exploration rate.
 When all arms are sufficiently explored and all UCB radii are equally low, the best arm will be revealed.

 ## What's Next?<a name=next></a>

 In the previous chapter, we introduce MAB and demonstrated its operation using a primitive MAB.
 This chapter discusses the classical UCB which aims to avoid missing potential good arms due to short-term bias in the environment.

 In both techniques, the ML agent exploits the best arm by choosing the arm with the highest average reward.
-This decision is hard and can get the agent stucked at a local maximal.
+This decision is hard and can get the agent stuck at a local maximal.
 In the next chapter, we shall look at `Boltzmann Exploration` which is also called the softmax exploration.
 Rather focusing on the best arm, the technique uses softmax function to decide which arm to pick.
 We shall see in the [next chapter](https://github.com/cfoh/Multi-Armed-Bandit-Example/tree/main/smax) how the ML agent makes decision using softmax function.